CarolinaFledgling/secret-message/README.md

 ## Description
 This project was made independently and without any starter code.
 It is made with HTML, CSS and JavaScript.
 Learning-By-Doing Practice.
-I wanted practice a little bit Javascript.
+In this project I wanted to practice Javascript.

 ## Preview the website live on : [DEMO](https://carolinafledgling.github.io/secret-message/)